-The Reference Section has a collection of topographic maps from the U.S. Geological Survey (USGS) and nautical charts from the National Oceanic and Atmospheric Administration (NOAA).
+The Reference Section has a collection of topographic maps from the U.S. Geological Survey (USGS).
 Various areas of Florida and the waters surrounding Florida are included in these map collections.

 Topographic maps (or contour maps) have many uses related to earth sciences, geographic planning, and mining, but they also have recreational uses (hiking, orienteering, etc.).
 They are graphic representations of the surface features of the land, both natural and man-made.
 They show the elevation of land and include hills, valleys, forest cover, and buildings as well as streams and other bodies of water.
 Additional information on topographic maps may be found at the USGS website.

 The library provides access to the following government-related databases:

 FedForms (website) provides access to a wide variety of forms from federal government agencies.